Enumerating Regular Languages with Bounded Delay: Bounded-delay enumeration

-Finally we show our constant-delay enumerability result (Theorem~\ref{thm:enum-main}): \begin{proof}[Proof of Theorem~\ref{thm:enum-main}.]
-As already explained in Section~\ref{sec:worddag}, we simply have to combine the two components of our enumeration algorithm: call~$\mathcal{A}$ the algorithm from Theorem~\ref{thm:worddag} with~$K_A$ the constant in its amortized linear time complexity (called $C$ in the statement), and~$\mathcal{B}$ that of Proposition~\ref{prp:second-comp}, with~$K_B$ the constant in its (non-amortized) linear time complexity (i.e., for each~$i$ it runs in time $K_B |\Gamma_i|$).
-Last, let~$C_A$ be the constant from Lemma~\ref{lem:density}.
+Finally we show our bounded-delay enumerability result (Theorem~\ref{thm:enum-main}): \begin{proof}[Proof of Theorem~\ref{thm:enum-main}.]
+As we have already explained in Section~\ref{sec:worddag}, we simply have to combine the two components of our enumeration algorithm: let us call~$\mathcal{A}$ the algorithm from Proposition~\ref{prp:worddag} with~$K_A$ the value in its amortized linear time complexity (called $C$ in the statement), and~$\mathcal{B}$ that of Proposition~\ref{prp:second-comp}, with~$K_B$ the value in its (non-amortized) linear time complexity (i.e., for each~$i$ it runs in time $K_B |\Gamma_i|$).
+Last, let~$C_A$ be the value from Lemma~\ref{lem:density}.